 SiTree or the SiTreeE package.

-An example of a fn.prep.common.vars
+An example of a fn.prep.common.vars is provided in

 SiTree.